Mantra: In the Shiva Sutras

 Apart from Shiva Sutras, which originated from Shiva's tandava dance, the Shiva Sutras of Vasugupta are a collection of seventy-seven aphorisms that form the foundation of the tradition of spiritual mysticism known as Kashmir Shaivism.
 They are attributed to the sage Vasugupta of the 9th century C.E.
-Sambhavopaya (1-1 to 1–22), Saktopaya (2-1 to 2–10) and Anavopaya (3-1 to 3–45) are the main sub-divisions, three means of achieving God consciousness, of which the main technique of Saktopaya is a mantra.
+Sambhavopaya (1–1 to 1–22), Saktopaya (2–1 to 2–10) and Anavopaya (3–1 to 3–45) are the main sub-divisions, three means of achieving God consciousness, of which the main technique of Saktopaya is a mantra.
 But "mantra" in this context does not mean incantation or muttering of some sacred formula.
 The word "mantra" is used here in its etymological signification.
 That which saves one by pondering over the light of Supreme I-consciousness is a mantra.
 The divine Supreme I-consciousness is the dynamo of all the mantras.
 Deha or body has been compared to wood, "mantra" has been compared to arani—a piece of wood used for kindling fire by friction; prana has been compared to fire.
 Sikha or flame has been compared to atma (Self); ambara or sky has been compared to Shiva.
 When prana is kindled by means of mantra used as arani, fire in the form of udana arises in susumna, and then just as flame arises out of kindled fire and gets dissolved in the sky, so also atma (Self) like a flame having burnt down the fuel of the body, gets absorbed in Shiva.

 Buddhism

+In Early Buddhism

 One of the most ancient Buddhist mantras is the famous Pratītyasamutpāda-gāthā, also known as the dependent origination dhāraṇī.
 This phrase is said to encapsulate the meaning of the Buddha's Teaching.
 It was a popular Buddhist verse and was used as a mantra.
 This mantra is found inscribed on numerous ancient Buddhist statues, chaityas, and images.

-The Sanskrit version of this mantra is:ye dharmā hetuprabhavā hetuṃ teṣāṃ tathāgato hyavadat, teṣāṃ ca yo nirodha evaṃvādī mahāśramaṇaḥThe phrase can be translated as follows:Of those phenomena which arise from causes: Those causes have been taught by the Tathāgata (Buddha), and their cessation too - thus proclaims the Great Ascetic.
+The Sanskrit version of this mantra is:ye dharmā hetuprabhavā hetuṃ teṣāṃ tathāgato hyavadat, teṣāṃ ca yo nirodha evaṃvādī mahāśramaṇaḥThe phrase can be translated as follows:Of those phenomena which arise from causes: Those causes have been taught by the Tathāgata (Buddha), and their cessation too - thus proclaims the Great Ascetic.Early Buddhist texts also contain various apotropaic chants which have similar functions to Vedic mantras.
+These are called parittas in Pali (Sanskrit: paritrana) and mean "protection, safeguard".
+They are still chanted in Theravada Buddhism to this day as a way to heal, protect from danger and bless.
+Some of these are short Buddhist texts, like the Mangala Sutta, Ratana Sutta, and the Metta Sutta.